STUDY "THE ROLE OF LOGISTICS SERVICE PROVIDERS IN THE UTILIZATION OF FTAs BY EXPORTERS"

 Finally, Belgium's resilience and the factors that will contribute to a sustained socio-economic recovery are placed within the framework of the 'COVID Economic Recovery Index', a new concept developed by the Horizon Group think tank.

-The study “Impact of the COVID-19 crisis on Belgian Foreign Trade” is the result of 3 months of statistical analysis and interviews with major sector federations of Belgium and was realised by the Belgian Foreign Trade Agency at the request of its partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels.
+The publication “Impact of the COVID-19 crisis on Belgian Foreign Trade” is the result of 3 months of statistical analysis and interviews with major sector federations of Belgium and was realised by the Belgian Foreign Trade Agency at the request of its partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels.

-More than 500 people took part in our webinar “Covid-19: recovery prospects for Belgian Foreign Trade” on 19 November 2020, which was organised in collaboration with our partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels, following the launch of our new study on the “Impact of the COVID-19 crisis on the Belgian Foreign Trade Trade”.
+More than 500 people took part in our webinar “Covid-19: recovery prospects for Belgian Foreign Trade” on 19 November 2020, which was organised in collaboration with our partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels, following the launch of our publication on the “Impact of the COVID-19 crisis on the Belgian Foreign Trade Trade”.
 You can view the RECORDING OF THE WEBINAR below:

 Download the PRESS REVIEW on the impact of the COVID-19 crisis on Belgian foreign trade here.

-STUDY ON THE USE OF FREE TRADE AGREEMENTS BY
+PUBLICATION ON THE USE OF FREE TRADE AGREEMENTS BY

 BELGIAN EXPORTERS